 Businesses bow to the will of consumers.
 Better consumers inspire better businesses.
 Consumers hold all the cards, even though we don’t always realize it.

-Along my journey to live life more in line with my values, I did some volunteer work for a then new nonprofit that would serve as an incubator for inventors and entrepreneurs who were trying to bring clean technologies to market.
-The Cleantech Open (CTO) was a labor of love because it became another full-time job, only I didn’t get paid.
-(And truth be told, there were other immortal volunteers who worked harder and longer than I did.)
+Along my journey to live life more in line with my values, I did some volunteer work for a then new nonprofit that would serve as an accelerator for inventors and entrepreneurs who were trying to bring clean technologies to market.
+The Cleantech Open was a labor of love because it became another full-time job, only I didn’t get paid.
+(And truth be told, there were other immortal volunteers who dedicated even more time than I did.)
 But when I look back at the “work” of my life, helping to get the CTO off the ground is one of those endeavors of which I am the most proud.

-You can say that UniGuide is both a commercial site promoting products and an exploratory travel journal of sorts, from a person who is trying to find the pot of gold (a world of healthier consumption) at the end of the rainbow – by looking through her kaleidoscope.
+You can say that UniGuide is both a commercial site promoting products and an exploratory journal.
+It’s my attempt to learn how to live in a more unified way with life on this planet, and to help others discover ways they can too.
 I am by no means the perfect consumer, but I will never stop trying to be, and I will always share what I learn.